JBShady/COD5-Remastered/README.md

 ## Change Notes

 ### General
-* All maps now use the same (more optimized) zombie spawning formula as Der Riese except for the first few rounds of co-op on Verrückt, fixing the unbalanced 24-limit on solo.
-Togglable with the new "Gametype" setting in Game Options.
+* All maps now use the same (more optimized) zombie spawning formula as Der Riese, fixing the unbalanced 24-limit on solo.
+Togglable with the new "Gametype" setting in Game Options
-* All maps now make use of improved scripting and bug fixes that were only added into the later DLCs.
+* All maps now make use of improved scripting and bug fixes that were only added into the later DLCs, including but not limited to network safe spawning
 * AI no longer pushes, removing the "grabbing" effect where zombies slowed the player down.
-Togglable with the new "Enemy Grabbing" setting in Game Options.
+Togglable with the new "Enemy Grabbing" setting in Game Options
-* Added all zombiemode achievements that were on the console version (as well as custom achievements for maps that didn't have them) complete with notifications, sounds, icons, and a menu.
+* Added all zombiemode achievements that were on the console version (as well as custom achievements for maps that didn't have them) complete with notifications, sounds, icons, and a menu
-* Added stats tracking based on the console version for achievements, personal records, time played, rank, and other miscellaneous stats on a per-map basis that save to the player's profile.
+* Added stats tracking based on the console version for achievements, personal records, time played, rank, and other miscellaneous stats on a per-map basis that save to the player's profile
 * Purchase sounds that previously played on triggers now play on the player/object itself to prevent potential entity sound bugs
-* Upscaled wood board texture by 2x to appear slightly less blurry.
 * Cheats disabled by default

 ### Player
 * Player now spawns as a random character in solo
 * All characters now use historically accurate starting pistols and hand viewmodels that match their corresponding player model, all using assets from elsewhere in the game
-* Spectators can easily switch to 1st person with proper HUD messages as seen on the console version.
+* Spectators can easily between 1st/3rd person with proper HUD messages as seen on the console version
-* Increased backwards and sideways movement speed to match closer to the console version.
+* Increased backwards and sideways movement speed to match closer to the console version
-* FOV does not reset upon map restart, map reload, teleporting, or respawning.
+* FOV does not reset upon map restart, map reload, teleporting, or respawning
 * Splash damage has been rebalanced and is equal on all maps and across any # of players.
-Explosives damage deals differing radius damage depending on impact type and proximity.
+Explosives damage deals differing radius damage depending on impact type and proximity
 * Fall damage no longer gives shellshock effect unless fall damage takes more than 30% of your health
-* Fall damage occurs after 150 units instead of 200 units, similar to future Call of Duties that all use 128 units as the baseline.
+* Fall damage occurs after 150 units instead of 200 units, similar to future Call of Duties that all use 128 units as the baseline
+* Readded subtle friendly fire flame damage, so watch your fire
-* Added weapon bobbing and crawl bobbing like future Call of Duties, weapons no longer just lower while walking
+* Added weapon bobbing and crawl bobbing like future Call of Duties, weapons no longer just lowers while moving
 * Added cut sound effect when player lands on the ground after jumping
 * Slightly increased footstep volume
 * Players drop their hands onto the ground when dying as the Game Over screen appears, using an animation ported from Black Ops II
-* Fixed clientside sounds and effects from looping or playing at different speeds depending on the client's FPS
+* Fixed clientside sounds and effects from looping or playing at different speeds depending on the client's FPS, including map visual effects and player sounds like the red screen heartbeat
-* Fixed player being able to pull out equipment while drinking pe3rks or purchasing the Bowie Knife
+* Fixed player being able to pull out equipment while drinking perks or purchasing the Bowie Knife
+* Fixed player being able to purchase other items while drinking perks or purchasing the Bowie Knife
-* Fixed voiceover categories played with a delay having the ability to overlap with other lines
+* Fixed voiceover categories that played with a delay having the ability to overlap with other lines due
-* Fixed red screen breaking after bleeding out & respawning
+* Fixed red screen breaking after bleeding out and respawning
 * Fixed crashes from being able to purchase things while falling down when dying
 * Player no longer receives a free Colt when they have no weapons, instead the screen is just blank like future zombie games.
-* Voiceover interactions disabled on a player size of 1 to fix character responses sometimes playing in solo
+* Voiceover interactions disabled on a player size of 1 to fix character responses sometimes playing in solo when playing as certain characters
+* Grenading yourself no longer removes the ability to be shellshocked from certain scripted damages
+* Hid rank icon while in game, but it does show up on scoreboard and lobbies.
+Rank number and prestige icon is based on player stats, similar to the ranking in Black Ops II zombies with no indication of how you are progressing

 ### Zombies
-* Zombies have glowing eye effects in all DLCs now.
+* Zombies have glowing eye effects in all DLCs now
-* In addition to Round 1, Round 2 will also only be walkers to allow for more gradual pacing.
+* In addition to Round 1, Round 2 will also only be walkers to allow for more gradual pacing
-* All maps use various improvements to zombie logic and pathing
+* All maps use various improvements to zombie and hellhound logic/pathing
 * Zombies can now spawn with random combinations of helmets, hats, bandages, headbands, or other gear based on rare percent chances and the map's setting, with the first two maps using more equipment and the last two having less
 * Helmets can be shot off a zombie's head and fling in a direction based on the damage and will play a special sound
-* Gibs and helmets shot off of zombies disappear quicker depending on the amount of playerse to hopefully reduce visual glitches
+* Gibs and helmets shot off of zombies disappear quicker depending on the amount of playerse to hopefully reduce visual glitches when there are too many vertices on the screen
 * Zombies must be on the same floor/actually directly behind players to still play their behind vocals
 * Added missing gore fx when gibbing zombie torsos
 * Zombies can gib from special scripted explosive damage including Betties, Satchels, and Mortars
 * Fixed potential leak when zombies rise out of ground
-* Zombie neckshots no longer count as headshots on the stats page, so now the scoreboard headshot value will reconcile with the menu stats
+* Zombie neckshots no longer count as headshots on the stats page, scoreboard headshot value will reconcile with the menu stats

 ### HUD
-* Damage indicators are only fully faded when player is actually at full health
+* Damage indicators only fully fade when player is actually at 100% health
-* HUD elements no longer touch the very edge of the screen, including the ammo counter, round counter, and perk shaders.
+* HUD elements no longer touch the very edge of the screen including the ammo counter, round counter, and perk shaders
-* Added a game option that allows for the D-pad equipment and action hintstrings to actually reflect using a controller, using textures from the console version.
-* Hintstrings now show a yellow colored interact key, similar to Multiplayer and all other Call of Duties.
+* Hintstrings now show a yellow colored interact key, similar to Multiplayer and all other Call of Duties
-* Removed objective info screen when pressing tab in solo.
+* Removed objective info screen when pressing tab in solo
 * Updated the World at War font with an upscale to look better on HD displays, fixing the pixelated round counter
-* Updated crosshair texture with custom made HD version
+* Updated crosshair texture with custom made HD version, still maintaining the correct art style
-* Updated the activation hand logo on hintstrings with a custom made HD version
+* Updated the activation hand logo on hintstrings with a custom made HD version, still maintaining the correct art style
 * Updated grenade icon and grenade pickup icon to accurately represent the frag grenade in the player's inventory
-* Updated flamethrower icon with custom HD version still in the correct art style
+* Updated flamethrower icon with custom HD version, still maintaining the correct art style
-* Updated perk and powerup shaders with custom made HD versions still in the correct art style
+* Updated perk and powerup shaders with custom made HD versions, still maintaining the correct art style
-* Created new better looking icons for Sticky Grenades and Type 97 frags still using the correct art style.
+* Created new better looking icons for Sticky Grenades and Type 97 frags, still maintaining the correct art style
-* Changed the Monkey bomb icon to look more recognizable while still in the correct  art style.
+* Changed the Monkey bomb icon to look more recognizable while still maintaining the correct art style
 * Removed grenade indicators from special grenades because these grenades cannot be picked up and display the incorrect icon
+* Improved spacing between hintstrings and the activation hand logo
+* Capitalization is more consistent in hintstrings
-* Fixed the round counter not changing white when going to round 6.
+* Fixed the round counter not changing white when going to round 6
-* Fixed yellow point text getting offset when players disconnected.
+* Fixed yellow points gained text getting offset when players disconnected
+* Triggers behave consistently in terms of being disabled when a player is throwing a grenade or doing an otherwise invalid action when attempting to interact
 * All HUD icons disappear when the player dies for the game over screen
 * Controller Mode setting switches hints to use Xbox gamepad icons for hintstrings and the D-pad so that players can enjoy a more immersive controller experience.
-Patches are available to change the look/use PlayStation style icons.
+Patches are available to change the look/use PlayStation style icons
-* (T4M) Pressing tab in solo now shows the zombie scoreboard.
+* (T4M) Pressing tab in solo now shows the zombie scoreboard

 ### Menu
 * Start game button added for quick solo play
-* Overhauled main menu to remove all non-zombiemode related pages and buttons.
-While running this mod, it is purely a Nazi Zombies experience.
-Added a reminder when heading to co-op for all players to install T4M.
+* Overhauled main menu to remove/reorganize all non-zombiemode related pages, buttons, and settings.
+While running this mod, it is purely a Nazi Zombies experience
-* Co-op menus auto load the selected map and the co-op host settings page now includes the relevant settings added Game Options.
+* Co-op menus auto load the selected map and the co-op host settings page now includes the relevant settings available custom Game Options
+* Added a reminder when heading to co-op for all players to install T4M
-* Added Intel menu with an image/description of the map, achievements, and map stats/leaderboard.
+* Added Intel menu with an image/description of the map, achievements, and map stats/leaderboard
 * Added Character Bios menu, ported from console but with slight grammatical and layout fixes for the best PC experience.
-Easter egg bios on first two maps, hidden by default.
+Easter egg bios on first two maps, hidden by default
-* Many new options seamlessly integrated into the existing menus with settings for FOV, the HUD, controller support, gametype/AI, fog, LOD, dialogue, and more all detailed in the table below.
+* Many new options seamlessly integrated into the existing menus with settings for FOV, the HUD, controller support, gametype/AI, fog, LOD, dialogue, and more all detailed in the table below
-* Improved spacing between hintstrings and the activation hand logo
-* Capitalization is more consistent in hintstrings
-* Added custom co-op loading screen hint messages relating to the mod
+* Added custom co-op loading screen hint messages related to the mod
 * Removed intel sponsorship advertisements from all loading screens
-* Hide Mutliplayer progress summary report when player ends game or disconnects
+* Hid Mutliplayer progress summary report menu when player ends game or disconnects

 ### Settings
 * Both new settings have been created and also useful existing settings have been added to the options pages for easier access